MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. Select **Add**, and then select **Add role assignment**.

-1. Add a role assignment with the following settings:
+1. Add a role assignment with the following settings (leave others with their default values):

    | Setting | Value |
    |   --    |  --   |